ahmedfgad/GeneticAlgorithmPython/docs/source/custom_functions.md

-# Use Functions and Methods to Build Fitness and Callbacks
+# Use Functions, Methods, and Classes to Build Fitness and Callbacks

 In PyGAD 2.19.0, it is possible to pass user-defined functions or methods to the following parameters: